-Principal Amount \$ Date Borrower Lender Street City, State and Zip for Economic Democracy, a Massach promises to pay to t forth below, the Project, a project of the Center nusetts nonprofit corporation (the "Borrower"), the "Lender") in lawful money of the United States of and 00/100 Dollars nterest at the fixed rate of percent (%) per annum date of this Note until paid in full.
-Interest will be apsed and a 365/366-day year.
-Borrower will pay e or at such other place as Lender may designate Payments: Interest will accrue annually and will be paid upon maturity of the Note on each anniversary of the issuance of this Note be due and payable on the a Bankruptcy Event (as defined below) ha e, together with any accrued interest thereon, will anniversary of this Note; provided, however, if a as occurred, the unpaid principal balance of this interest thereon, shall immediately become due otest or notice.
-"Bankruptcy Event" means any of the following: (i) the Borrower shall become unable, admit in writing its inability or fail generally to pay its debts as they become due, (ii) the the Borrower of a petition of bankruptcy, insolvency, or similar petition, or (iv) the filing against the Borrower of any such petition and the failure by the Borrower to have obtained a dismissal of such petition within 30 days of such filing.
+Principal Amount \$ Date Borrower Lender Street City, State and Zip for Economic Democracy, a Massach promises to pay to (t of America, the principal amount of (\$00), together with simple in on the unpaid principal balance from the calculated on the basis of actual days ela t forth below, the Project, a project of the Cernusetts nonprofit corporation (the "Borrowerhe "Lender") in lawful money of the United State of and 00/100 Dolinterest at the fixed rate of percent (%) per annotate of this Note until paid in full.
+Interest will apsed and a 365/366-day year.
+Borrower will ever at such other place as Lender may design er"), ates lars num l be pay Payments: Interest will accrue annually and will be paid upon maturity of the Note on each anniversary of the issuance of this N lote be due and payable on the a Bankruptcy Event (as defined below) ha e, together with any accrued interest thereon, anniversary of this Note; provided, however, as occurred, the unpaid principal balance of interest thereon, shall immediately become obtest or notice. if a this "Bankruptcy Event" means any of the f ollowing: (i) the Borrower shall become una ble.